Google Cloud DNS

 On the Domain Verification page in Mailtrap, you'll see the DNS records you need to add to Google Cloud DNS.
 These are Domain Verification, DKIM, DMARC, and Domain Tracking.
 You'll need the values under Type, Name, and Value.

 Make sure you check the type next to each record in Mailtrap and choose a relevant one in Google Cloud DNS.
-There are four CNAME type records (Domain Verification, DKIM (2), and Custom Tracking Domain) and one TXT type record (SPF and DMARC).
+There are four CNAME type records (Domain Verification, DKIM (2), and Custom Tracking Domain) and one TXT type record (DMARC).
 Ignore Google's SPF type record; it's deprecated.

 The SPF check for your mail is covered by the domain verification record.
 There is no need to add a separate SPF record on your sending domain.